 Sometimes, the agency may also run out of cars in your chosen car group.
 In these cases, the car rental agency will offer you a car from a higher car group, which can be a positive "upgrade" for you, as you get a better and bigger car for the same money.

-How can I increase the chances of getting the car I want?
+How can I increase my chances of getting the car I want?

 First of all, I recommend renting a car in the off-season.
 Car turnover is lower in the off-season, and your chances of getting the blue Ford focus are much higher.
 The second piece of advice I can give you is to book at large car rental centres - A car rental company with a larger fleet of cars is definitely a game-changer.
 Airport offices tend to be larger than those in city centres.
 Book cars that offer a "guaranteed car model" - It will cost you more, but if you're really into that Ford, it's worth it.
 In the end, it's about the car, not the price.
 And there's another option that will get you to the car you want.
 Book an expensive car - no guarantee, but luxury cars are definitely not the most common choice.
 Therefore the selected car will most likely be waiting for you at the car rental location